 Snowboarding is a sport that captures people’s imaginations.
 Over the years, so many people living far away from the mountains have seen photos and videos of snowboarding and dreamed about taking part.

 It’s an incredibly fun sport and ripping through powder on a snowboard is as good as life gets.
 However, you’ve got a ways to go before you can get to that point.
-It all begins with proper training, which means avoiding these rookie mistakes.
+It all begins with proper training, which means avoiding these rookie mistakes when learning to snowboard.

 ￼While snowboarding is still a popular activity, it’s not nearly as common as skiing is with the general public.
 This is puzzling, since there are so many reasons to give snowboarding a try.